Emergency Broadcast Messages

 If one of the delivery methods you use causes a partial failure, you can either resend the broadcast for the failed delivery method only, or you can ignore the error and go to the Sent folder to see the successfully sent message.
 The Sent folder shows the emergency broadcast and also the message recipients.

-Note: The Sent folder doesn’t show the failed delivery methods information or the employees the emergency broadcast wasn't sent to (either because their phone numbers don’t have alerts enabled or because of their personal notification preference).
+Note: The Sent folder doesn’t show the failed delivery methods or the employees the emergency broadcast wasn't sent to (either because their phone numbers don’t have alerts enabled or because of their personal notification preference).